 Political discussions may delve into race issues, religion, sex/gender, age, disability, or national origin.
 These are all issues revolving around employment discrimination laws.
 Employees generally do not have protections to discuss these topics, except to request reasonable accommodations or report discrimination.
 The discussions may pose other problems.
 Employers may be on the lookout for political conversations that may create a hostile work environment towards other employees.
 Generally employers are not only allowed to take that action but encouraged to do so.

 Employers get into trouble by choosing conversations to shut down not to prevent hostility but openly allowing or creating it.
 For example, a conversation about immigration might make negative comments about Muslims or Latinos.
 If the employer allows those conversations but shuts down and punishes employees for conversations criticizing the administration’s immigration policies that could definitely create a claim for employment discrimination.

 Other employment discrimination issues can arise when employers fire employees for holding views that implicate a protected trait.
 For example, an African American employee supporting Black Lives Matters and fired for that support might have a claim for racial discrimination.
 A more obvious example would be firing an employee for a particular belief.
 The challenge in these cases is to prove the employer’s motivation.
-That is a job for a wrongful termination lawyer in Dallas.
+That is a job for a wrongful termination lawyer in Texas.

 Should you discuss political issues at work?

 There’s no definite answer here; but generally you can’t lose your job for not discussing political issues so that is often the better answer.
 A casual political conversation is undoubtedly less important than your job.
 The nation is so polarized that harming your job over a casual conversation is just too easy right now.

 Schedule a consultation with a Texas employment attorney